SteveBeeblebrox/SHML/README.md

 Horizontal Rule - Start a line with three or more `-`
 Raw HTML - Any valid SHML is valid HTML and any HTML is also valid SHML.
 Any section starting with a `<` and ending with a `>` (ignoring whitespace) is treated as HTML and does not have any inline formatting applied
 Comments - any line that is not a valid section (or a line break) is ignored
+Images - to include a basic image, surround the link in square brackets on a new line.
+If you wish to add alternate text, put that text inside of square brackets followed by an image reference in parentheses like this `[alt text (image_url)]`.
+In both formats, including a space, then a number, an x, and one more number after the url (like `image_url 20x20`) will cause the image to use those values (in px) for its width and height respectively instead of its actual size (using a zero for one of the values makes that dimension use auto sizing)

 **Work in progress, expect major changes!**
 ### Properties